Skip to content

 plot_tune_results(csv_file='tune_results.csv')

-Plot the evolution results stored in an 'tune_results.csv' file.
+Plot the evolution results stored in a 'tune_results.csv' file.
 The function generates a scatter plot for each key in the CSV, color-coded based on fitness scores.
 The best-performing configurations are highlighted on the plots.

 Parameters: